 9. Are we really defined by our history?

 This is an interesting conversation topic that allows each person in the group of friends to think about what defines them as an individual.
 This can inspire some self-examination but also a stimulating back and forth.
+Speaking of history, a friend of mine built a whole business inspired by his heritage.
+Check it out over here if you like leather goods.

 10. Is the vegan lifestyle really healthy?